python-microservices/pyms/docs/encrypt_decryt_configuration.md

 Then, type a password and it will create a file called `key.key`.
 This file contains a unique key.
 If you loose this file and re-run the create command, the key hash will be different and your code encrypted with this key won't be able to be decrypted.

-Store the key in a secure site, and NOT COMMIT this key to your repository.
+Store this key in a secure site, and DO NOT COMMIT it to your repository.

 ## 2. Add your key to your environment

-Move, for example, your key to `mv key.key /home/my_user/keys/myproject.key`
+Move your key, for example, to `mv key.key /home/my_user/keys/myproject.key`

-then, store this key in a environment variable with:
+then, store the key in a environment variable with:

 ```bash
 export KEY_FILE=/home/my_user/keys/myproject.key
 ```

-## 3. Encrypt your information and put in config
+## 3. Encrypt your information and store it in config

 Do you remember the example file `config_pro.yml`?
 Now you can encrypt and decrypt the information, you can run the command `pyms encrypt [string]` to generate a crypt string, for example: